-When I wrote about Successful Moe telling me prosperity was coming to anyone who follows Jesus, I conveniently failed to mention that part of the deal is you have to give the first bit back to the Lord.
-He said your first instinct should be to look to who you can help with anything you receive.
+When I wrote about Successful Moe telling me prosperity was coming to anyone who follows Jesus, I conveniently failed to mention that part of the deal is you have to give the first bit back.
+When any gift comes your way, he said, your first instinct should be to look to who you can help.

-I made fun of their views on sex/gender roles, but I'm not so blindly progressive that I can't also see that the tradition of male-female partnerships have served humanity well.
-Even though they may be ripe for change in the 21st century, in past decades and millenia, it may have been helpful that males were compelled to bring home bacon and keep threats away, even though self-interest might have them only taking care of themselves.
+I made fun of their views on sex/gender roles, but I'm not so blind that I can't also see that the tradition of male-female partnerships have served humanity well.
+Even though they may be ripe for change in the 21st century, in past decades and millenia, perhaps it was helpful that males were compelled to bring home bacon and keep threats away, even though self-interest might have them only taking care of themselves.
 And maybe it was helpful that women of yore fostered the next generation, even though they may have had yearnings to do other things.
-It's quite a thing to say that there was no sense in the way all those past humans lived.
+It's quite a thing to say that is no sense in it at all.

 Cynthia the Organizer sincerely believed that she was doing the right thing when she said that if she could save one soul, the environmental destruction of a cruise would be worth it.
 I drew devil horns on her, but she was doing the best she knew how.